jnixy/website/content/courses/crcj8040/course_schedule.md

 * Kaba, M. (2020, Jun 12).
 Yes, we mean literally abolish the police. [*The New York Times*](https://www.nytimes.com/2020/06/12/opinion/sunday/floyd-abolish-defund-police.html).

 * Lum, C., Koper, C. S., & Wu, X. (2021).
 Can we really defund the police?
-A nine-agency study of police respnose to calls for service. [*Police Quarterly*](https://doi.org/10.1177/10986111211035002).
+A nine-agency study of police response to calls for service. [*Police Quarterly*](https://doi.org/10.1177/10986111211035002).
 Advance online publication.

 ## Week 4, 9/15: Discretion